leanprover/lean4/doc/quickstart.md

    ![installing the vscode-lean4 extension](images/code-ext.png)

-1. Open the Lean 4 setup guide by creating a new text file using 'File > New Text File' (`Ctrl+N` / `Cmd+N`), clicking on the ∀-symbol in the top right and selecting 'Documentation… > Docs: Show Setup Guide'.
+1. Open the Lean 4 setup guide by clicking on the ∀-symbol in the top right and selecting 'Documentation… > Docs: Show Setup Guide'.

    ![show setup guide](images/show-setup-guide.png)